hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 Un-install will permanently DELETE the highlighted mod .esm and .ba2 files.

 The Load Order Editor can install or un-install mods from a folder with the following limitations:
-1. Zip files only
-2. The contents of the Zip archive are limited to .esm and .ba2 files only.
-Loose file are not supported.
-FOMOD files are not supported.
+1. The contents of the archive are limited to .esm and .ba2 files only.
+2. Loose file are not supported.
+3. FOMOD files are not supported.

-Profile switching: An experimental feature allowing you to switch mod profiles.
+Profile switching: Allows you to switch mod profiles.
 Backup your Plugins.txt file before trying this out.
 Pick an empty folder or create a folder somewhere in My Documents to save your profiles.
 Profile switching is always off by default until the checkbox next to Profiles is checked.